Frobenius subalgebra lattices in tensor categories: Watatani's finiteness theorem on tensor categories

 \begin{corollary} Let \( X \) be a connected unitary Frobenius algebra in a unitary tensor category.
 Then its unitary Frobenius subalgebra lattice is finite. \end{corollary}

 \begin{proof} The result follows from Proposition~\ref{prop:UnitFrobSub}, Proposition~\ref{prop:C*positive}, and Corollary~\ref{cor:allfinite2}. \end{proof}

 Unitary tensor categories are positive in the sense of Definition~\ref{def:PositiveTensor}, as shown in Proposition~\ref{prop:C*positive}.
-However, the converse does not hold: pseudo-unitary fusion categories also satisfy positivity, as demonstrated in Proposition~\ref{prop:pseudo}.
+However, the converse may not hold; pseudo-unitary fusion categories also satisfy positivity, as established in Proposition~\ref{prop:pseudo}.

 \begin{corollary} Let $X$ be a connected Frobenius algebra in a pseudo-unitary fusion category over $\mathbb{C}$.
-Then its Frobenius $\mathcal{B}$-subalgebra lattice is finite. \end{corollary}
+Then every coherent sublattice of the Frobenius subalgebra poset of $X$ is finite.
+In particular, every Frobenius $\mathcal{B}$-subalgebra lattice is finite. \end{corollary}